EndGameStudio/www.juanorozco.com/content/blog/2008/2008-10-27-new-web-software-helps-students-escape-their-childhood-problems.md

 ---
-title: New web software helps students escape their childhood problems.
-author: "Juan Orozco"

-type: post
-date: 2008-10-27T16:00:29+00:00
-url: /2008/10/27/new-web-software-helps-students-escape-their-childhood-problems/
 aktt_tweeted:
 - 1
+aliases:
+- /2008/10/27/new-web-software-helps-students-escape-their-childhood-problems/
+author: Juan Orozco
 categories:
 - Uncategorized
+date: 2008-10-27 16:00:29
+slug: new-web-software-helps-students-escape-their-childhood-problems
+title: New web software helps students escape their childhood problems.
+type: post
 ---

 <figure style="width: 240px" class="wp-caption alignleft">[<img title="The Bullies Are Warming Up" src="https://i1.wp.com/farm1.static.flickr.com/74/200168854_23f87a741d_m.jpg?resize=240%2C180" alt="Flickr User: Mangee" width="240" height="180" data-recalc-dims="1" />][1]<figcaption class="wp-caption-text">Flickr User: Mangee</figcaption></figure>

 A new web 2.0-esque website offers a messaging service for schools that allow students and parents to send in alerts of possible bully problems.
 Students or parents can go online and send out an email (or text message) to their school authorities explaining their situation.
 The system requires registration, but the message is anonymous - which sounds like a flaw to me since we're dealing with adolescents here.
 It's a great idea right?
 Ever heard of "treating the symptom?"